henthe/fingerCounter/README.md

 # 2D approach with Tensorflow
 To run the "2D_approach" a detailed instruction can be found in ["2D_approach/2approachDocu.md"](https://github.com/henthe/fingerCounter/blob/main/2D_approach/2DapproachDocu.md).
-The folder contains a jupyter notebook file, where you can find the background of the models building, training and Hyperparameter-tuning and an exported TensorFlow model(model.keras), which can be tested in real time, capturing your webcam.
-In this approach Dominik created his "own" preprocessing algorithm, inspired by an already existing GitHub repository(detailed information in 2approachDocu.md).
+The folder contains a jupyter notebook file, where you can find the background of the models building, training and Hyperparameter-tuning and as well as an exported TensorFlow model(model.keras), which can be tested in real time, capturing your webcam.
+In this approach, Dominik created his "own" preprocessing algorithm, inspired by an already existing GitHub repository(detailed information in 2approachDocu.md).
 He generated two-dimensional landmarks from the pictures, which the team split beforehand uniformly in train, test and validation.
-The model is trained to classify hand gestures into our 8 predefined classes, and the jupyter notebook provides functionality for one time model building, hyperparameter tuning, model evaluation, and visualization of misclassified samples.
+The model is trained to classify hand gestures into our 8 predefined classes, and the jupyter notebook provides functionality for one-time model building, hyperparameter tuning, model evaluation, and visualization of misclassified samples.

 ### Sources
 - [original respository , used as tutorial](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe)